Pascale Ferran: Personal life

 In 2002 Ferran appeared, as herself, in Romain Goupil's documentary Une Pure Coïncidence.

-To date, Ferran is politically conscious and frequently defending and advocating for worker's rights in the film industry, as well as the rights of illegal immigrants.
+To date, Ferran is politically conscious and frequently defending and advocating for workers' rights in the film industry, as well as the rights of illegal immigrants.
 She was in Calais, France in August 2016 when a group of migrants attacked vehicles and wrote to testify on behalf of the migrants.

-Ferran helped to found and launch LaCinetek in 2015.
+Ferran co-founded LaCinetek in 2015, alongside directors Laurent Cantet and Cédric Klapisch.